Promises in the Dark (film)

-Promises in the Dark is a 1979 American drama film directed by Jerome Hellman and written by Loring Mandel.
+Promises in the Dark is a 1979 American drama film produced and directed by Jerome Hellman and written by Loring Mandel.
 The film stars Marsha Mason, Ned Beatty, Susan Clark, Michael Brandon, Kathleen Beller and Paul Clemens.
 It was released by Warner Bros. and Orion Pictures on November 2, 1979.

 For their performances, Marsha Mason earned a nomination for Best Performance in a Motion Picture – Drama and Kathleen Beller received a nomination for Best Supporting Performance in a Motion Picture – Drama, Comedy or Musicals at the 37th Golden Globe Awards.
 Mason was also nominated that same year for the Best Performance in a Motion Picture – Comedy or Musical Golden Globe award for her work in Chapter Two.

 Plot

 Numbed by career demands and a recent divorce, Dr. Alexandra Kendall hides behind a hard shell of professional detachment.
 Then she treats Buffy Koenig, a dying 17-year-old cancer patient who reawakens Kendall to life's possibilities.
 Eventually, Buffy's deteriorating condition forces Dr. Kendall to weigh the consequences of keeping a promise that she had made.